wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 {
     // First transform the 3D point from world space to camera space.
     // It is of course inefficient to compute the inverse of the cameraToWorld
     // matrix in this function.
-It should be done outside the function, only once
+It should be done only once outside the function
     // and the worldToCamera should be passed to the function instead.
     // We only compute the inverse of this matrix in this function ...
     Vec3f pCamera;